Compute primitive

 PhotonMatrix

-PhotonMatrix is Opmxi's public research architecture for studying optical matrix-vector computation using photonic interference systems.
+PhotonMatrix is Opmxi’s public research architecture for studying high-level optical compute concepts using photonic interference systems.

 Conceptual public architecture